MayurAtPws/Aws_Key_File_Workaround/README.md

     The simplest way is to create a AMI of the instance and creating a new instance with a new key using the AMI

+the following a way to do in the Production Env

 ## Steps

 Consider Having a Ubuntu instance called **Instance-A** and you have lost its key (.pem file)